 According to the IDC, 14% of people repatriating are doing so for performance reasons, making it the second-highest cause.
 Companies needing instant connections to their system will get much higher speeds on privately hosted infrastructure.
 You also have greater control over how many resources are dedicated to each application.

-And HPC is currently unavailable in any cloud environment, so if your system matures to a state where you need to deploy HPC, you will need to repatriate to a private set up.
+And HPC in a cloud environment is currently considered unreliable by a lot of people, so if your system matures to a state where you need to deploy HPC, you might have to repatriate to a private set up.

 The advantages of cloud